-Using insights from the Australian Priority Investment Approach to Welfare, the $96.1 million Try, Test and Learn Fund is trialling new or innovative approaches to assist some of the most vulnerable in society into stable, sustainable employment.
+Using insights from the Australian Priority Investment Approach to Welfare, the $96.1 million Try, Test and Learn Fund is trialling new or innovative approaches to assist some of the most vulnerable in society onto a path towards stable, sustainable independence.

 The objective of the Try, Test and Learn Fund is to generate new insights and empirical evidence into what works to reduce long-term welfare dependence.
 The fund is not an ordinary grant round; it is not looking to fill gaps in program delivery or scale up existing services.
 Projects will be selected based, in part, on the value of the evidence that they will generate.
 Projects will be robustly evaluated to produce high-quality policy evidence about the effectiveness of interventions, for whom, and under what circumstances.
 In this way, the Fund will allow the Government to identify approaches that work, and use this evidence to transform our investment in existing programs or make the case for new investments.

 The Try, Test and Learn Fund takes an open and collaborative approach to policy development.
 This approach is focussed on seeking new ideas from and collaborating with a diverse range of stakeholders, including the community sector, business, academia and the general public, in order to develop new ways of tackling complex social challenges.
 In tranche 2 of the Fund, grants will include funding to undertake co-development activities to make small adjustments to refine and optimise project design.
 These co-development activities will be tailored to the needs of each project and may involve collaboration with end users, the Commonwealth and other stakeholders.

 The Try, Test and Learn Fund will help achieve the objectives of welfare reform—that is, to develop a modern welfare system that increases the capacity of individuals, reduces the risk of welfare dependency and maintains a strong welfare safety net.